Cypress Spurge

 Habitat and Origin

-Cypress Spurge reproduces predominantly by seed, but roots can also form new, genetically identical plants by creeping rhizomes (horizontal roots that grow outward and send up clones).
+Cypress spurge reproduces predominantly by seed, but roots can also form new, genetically identical plants by creeping rhizomes (horizontal roots that grow outward and send up clones).
 It can also form new plants from root fragments.
-Cypress Spurge has a rapid regeneration time.
+Cypress spurge has a rapid regeneration time.

 Ecological:

-- Alters native grasslands biodiversity.
+- Alters native grassland biodiversity.

 - Displaces wildlife and livestock by eliminating forage areas due to dense colonies.